anoushkrit/MOOCs/TensorFlow-in-Practice/README.md

 #### Week 3
-Using ImageGenerator and flow_from_directory which completely sorts the data
+Using ImageGenerator and flow_from_directory which completely sorts the data into the respective labels by their Folder Name.

 #### Week 4

 Now in Week 4, we study about the Image Generators which help in resizing images on the fly.
 This module contains exercises